free-dmo/free-dmo-stm32/README.md

 ### Assembly

+First, take the Molex PicoBlade cables.
+If you have ordered a kit and the ends are not already attached, do so now.

+Next, cut the cables in half and strip the loose ends so that they may be soldered to the Bluepill.

 **→ Make sure that the cables are connected correctly.**<br/>
 In the photos below, the left cables go to the RFID board, the right cables go to the main board of the label printer.